How can we help you today?

 When not to use a .store domain

-While .store is a great fit for eCommerce brands, it’s not ideal for every type of business.
+While .store is a great fit for e-commerce brands, it’s not ideal for every type of business.
 Here are a few cases where another extension might make more sense:

 • Your site isn’t focused on selling